|Values are valid only on day of printing.|

 This test is designed to qualitatively identify drugs present in the specimen; quantification of identified drugs, when available, may be performed upon client request

-The drugs we know can be detected by this test are listed in Prescription and Over-the-Counter (OTC) Drug Screens Table 1 in Special Instructions.
+The drugs that are detected by this test are listed in Prescription and Over-the-Counter (OTC) Drug Screens in Special Instructions.

 Each report will indicate the drugs detected.

 Not intended for therapeutic compliance testing.

 Not intended for use in employment-related testing.